dcanadillas/waypoint-spring-petclinic/README.md

-# Deploying Spring Petclinic to Kubernetes with Waypoint
+# Deploying Spring Petclinic with Waypoint

 [HashiCorp Waypoint](https://waypointproject.io) is an exciting new solution to deploy your apps from Development to Production with a very easy opinionated lifecycle, from any platform to any environment.

 I have created this repo to show a waypoint release pipeline using a well known Spring demo application like [Spring Petclinic](https://github.com/spring-projects/spring-petclinic).

 ## Requirements